 However, going above that is not recommended by the majority of manufacturers.
 Some may even void the motorcycle’s warranty if fuel with high ethanol content has been used.

 Should you use 110-octane fuel on your motorcycle?

 Unless you already have some 110-octane fuel lying around in your garage, there really is no need to use it.
-It is more expensive while at the same time not offering anything in return that will make up for the higher price tag.
+It is more expensive while not offering anything in return that will make up for the higher price tag.